If you’d like to know more, please contact our project leads:

 Anna Robb – co-investigator

 I am a lecturer in Education at the University of Dundee working on initial teacher programmes as well as masters and doctoral programmes.
 I have particular interests in art education, children’s voices and identity, with my doctorate focusing on how young children in primary schools experience the visual art in their everyday lives, and how this informs their self-identity and their interest in the subject.
 I am also interested in employing creative, visual methods in research.
+I joined Art at the Start as a co-investigator in phase 1 of the AHRC project in 2022.

 Art at the Start are proud to have Dundee Contemporary Arts as a Collaborative Partner.